 This expansive look at the work and concerns of emerging contemporary artist Cullen Washington, Jr. pivots around the artist’s most recent series, Agoras.
 The compositions explore the ancient Greek public space as a site for activated assembly and the heart of the artistic, spiritual, and political life of the city.
 UMMA’s installation is designed with an actual public square at its center, complete with sound components featuring noted political and aesthetic discourse and surrounded by Washington’s soaring monumental collages.
 Works from four earlier series by the artist form the perimeter of the Museum’s largest special exhibition space.
-The artist describes his work as “a meditation on the practice of painting and a resistance to historical and contemporary readings of the black body.”
-Join a museum docent in an exploration of this exciting temporary exhibition.
+The artist describes his work as “abstract meditations on the grid and humanity.”

 Cullen Washington Jr.: The Public Square

 Lead support for this exhibition is provided by the University of Michigan Office of the Provost, Michigan Medicine, Erica Gervais Pappendick and Ted Pappendick, the Michigan Council for Arts and Cultural Affairs, and the Institute for the Humanities.
-Additional generous support is provided by the Department of History of Art, School of Education, School of Social Work, and Gerald R. Ford School of Public Policy.
+Additional generous support is provided by the University of Michigan Department of History of Art, School of Education, School of Social Work, and Gerald R. Ford School of Public Policy.